Trump lashes out at London Mayor Sadiq Khan, again

 Prime Minister Theresa May came to Khan's defense, saying he was doing a "good job" and that they were working together closely in the wake of the weekend attack.

-"I think Sadiq Khan is doing a good job and it's wrong to say anything else - he's doing a good job," May told reporters after general election campaign speech.
+"I think Sadiq Khan is doing a good job and it's wrong to say anything else - he's doing a good job," May told reporters after a general election campaign speech.

 May declined to directly criticize Trump for his tweet, which has prompted a fierce backlash in Britain.